31Carlton7/green_square_wizard/README.md

 ## About

 My 11th grade year in high school has now started for me, and with having to keep up with classes, I found it difficult at times to remember to commit something random to get a green square on my profile.
 So, like any good developer would do, I programmed a simple github bot to take care of my issue.
-The wizard will "Strike" or make a commit to this repository every 12 hours at 3 am and 3pm.
+The wizard will "Strike" or make a commit to this repository every 12 hours.
 This is to prevent a full 24 hours from going by and potentially missing the time.
 For instance if you had bad internet at one point in time and the commit is made a few seconds later than 24 hours.

 ## Developer Info